13 – 19 December 2025

 Who will work with me?

-This course will be led by some of the country’s leading experts in new exploratory music making.
-Course directors are Larry Goves & Angharad Davies.
-You will also be working and collaborating with the course resident ensemble The House of Bedlam and other guest tutors including composer, vocalist, and multi-instrumentalists Seaming To, who help mentor and support you during the year.
+This course will be led by some of the leading experts in new exploratory music making, Larry Goves and Sarah Hennies.
+You will also be working and collaborating with the course resident ensemble The House of Bedlam and potentially other guest tutors.

 What can I expect on this course?

 You can expect to make new work and experiments towards new work in collaboration with other participants and the course tutors and ensembles.
-The ultimate aim is to contribute new work to a group show/concert at the Aldeburgh Festival in 2024.
+The ultimate aim is to contribute new work to a group show/concert at the Aldeburgh Festival in June 2026.
 The course is not, however, a residency, and is structured around provocations and responses to discussions about experimental music and performance art.
-In the past sessions have included performance art narratives, alternative notational strategies, discussions of key repertoire, and introductions to the tutors’ practice.
-This year there will be a focus on considering/reconsidering ‘chamber music’ with starting points including (but not limited to), musical intimacy, group communication, and music for home and friends.
+In the past sessions have included a survey of recent and historical performance art work and concepts, alternative notational strategies, discussions of key repertoire, and introductions to the tutors’ practice.
+This year there will be a gentle focus on ‘kindness’.
+This will provide a starting point for considering personal interactions, collaboration, performer expectations, agency, ownership, commodification, and how new work is shared.

 Who can apply?